Lucayan people: Houses

-Diet
+Pre-European contact diet

 The Lucayans grew root crops and hunted, fished and gathered wild foods.
+At least half of the diet came from plant foods.

+The staple crop of the Lucayans was manioc (cassava), followed by sweet potato.
+Sweet manioc was eaten like sweet potato, by peeling and boiling.
+Bitter manioc, which has a dangerous amount of hydrogen cyanide, was prepared by peeling, grinding, and mashing.
+The mash was then filtered through a basket tube to remove the hydrogen cyanide as a poisonous juice.
+The filtered mash was dried and sieved for flour, which was used to make pancake-like bread cooked on a flat clay griddle.
+The poisonous hydrogen cyanide juice was boiled, which released the poison, and the liquid base mixed with chili peppers, vegetables, meat, and fish to make a slow-boiling stew that prevented the spoiling of its ingredients.

-The staple crop of the Lucayans was manioc (cassava).
-The Spanish reported that the Taínos also grew sweet potatoes, cocoyams, arrowroot, leren, yampee, peanuts, beans and cucurbits, and the Lucayans probably took most, if not all, of those crops with them to the Bahamas.
-Maize was a recent introduction to the Greater Antilles when the Spanish arrived, and was only a minor component of the Taíno and, presumably, Lucayan diets.
+The Spanish also reported that the Lucayans grew sweet potatoes, cocoyams, arrowroot, leren, yampee, peanuts, beans and cucurbits.
+The Lucayans probably took most, if not all, of their crops with them to the Bahamas.
 The Lucayans may have grown papayas, pineapples, guava, mammee apple, guinep and tamarind fruit.

 There were few land animals available in the Bahamas for hunting: hutias (Taíno utia), rock iguanas, small lizards, land crabs and birds.
 While Taínos kept dogs and Muscovy ducks, only dogs were reported by early observers, or found at Lucayan sites.
-Less than twelve percent of the meat eaten by Lucayans came from land animals, of which three-quarters came from iguanas and land crabs.
+Less than 12% of the meat eaten by Lucayans came from land animals, of which three-quarters came from iguanas and land crabs.

 More than 80 percent of the meat in the Lucayan diet came from marine fishes, almost all of which grazed on seagrass and/or coral.
 Sea turtles and marine mammals (West Indian monk seal and porpoise) provided a very small portion of the meat in the Lucayan diet.
 The balance of dietary meat came from marine mollusks.
+The main meats were fishes and mollusks from the grass flat and patch reef habitats that are found between the beach and the barrier reef, and include parrotfish, grouper, snapper, bonefish, queen conch, urchins, nerites, chitons, and clams.

+Maize was a recent introduction to the Greater Antilles when the Spanish arrived, and was only a minor component of the Taíno and, presumably, Lucayan diets.

-Other plant products
+Fiber and other plant products

-The Lucayans grew cotton (Gossypium barbadense) and tobacco, and used other plants including agave, furcraea and hibiscus for fiber in fishing nets.
+The Lucayans grew cotton (Gossypium barbadense) and tobacco, and used other plants such as agave, furcraea and hibiscus for fiber in fishing nets.
 One of Columbus's sailors received 12 kg of cotton in trade from a single Lucayan on Guanahani.
 Although Columbus did not see tobacco in use by the Lucayans, he did note that they traded a type of leaf that they regarded as valuable.
 Bixa was used to produce a reddish body paint and jagua (Genipa or Mamoncillo) for black body paint.